-If the system being applied is a double broadcast system, apply unfilled base resin (CA- FD Epoxy - Clear) at the rate of 100 square feet per gallon (16 wet mils) as the first base coat.
-If the concrete has not thoroughly dried, moisture tolerant MVEP must be used on this broadcast.
+If the system being applied is a double broadcast system, apply unfilled base resin (MVR-9 LWT Clear) at the rate of 100 square feet per gallon (16 wet mils) as the first base coat.
 Use a 1/8-inch notched trowel held at 30°-45° angle to gauge the thickness.
 It is advisable to check the thickness with a mil gauge as the application proceeds.
 A mechanic wearing golf shoes should roll the floor to ensure an even distribution and remove trowel marks.
 In either a slurry or double broadcast application, use a brush to trim around floor drains, doors, etc. When working the resin up to the cove base, be sure to apply the material to achieve a straight line at the cove radius.
 It is better to bring the material onto the vertical part of the cove and allow it to flow backdown.
 If the material is not brought completely up to the vertical, a cavity or ridge may result in the finished floor.